3rd Reconnaissance Battalion (United States): 1974–present

 It also revised the mission statement of the 1st and 3rd reconnaissance Battalion to read as follows: "Conduct ground reconnaissance operation in support of the Marine Division and its subordinate elements and maintain a minimum capability of one combat ready platoon organized, trained and equipped for the conduct of deep reconnaissance operations in support of the landing force."

 "The deep reconnaissance platoon will have a platoon headquarters and three 4-man deep reconnaissance teams.
 The scuba and parachute capabilities will be retained in the new platoon.
 Additionally, the H&S companies will be authorized 23 USMC and 2 USN jump billets for personnel/assigned to the deep reconnaissance platoon."

 3rd Recon Bn was located for a time at Camp Onna Point, circa 1974–1980 in the town of Onna, Okinawa Prefecture, Japan at a former US facility on the Onna peninsula before being relocated to Camp Schwab.
 The area has been leveled and no longer occupied by USFJ personnel.

+Post-Vietnam War, 3rd Reconnaissance Battalion was divided up between 3rd Marine Division on Okinawa and 1st Marine Brigade in Hawai'i.
+Company A 3rd Reconnaissance Battalion was attached to the 3rd Marine Regiment, MCAS Kaneohe Bay, Hawai'i.
+Headquarters and Service Company, and B, C, and D Companies, 3rd Reconnaissance Battalion were assigned to the 3rd Marine Division on Okinawa.

 "2nd Force Reconnaissance Company and the USMCR Force Reconnaissance Company will remain intact with original pre-assault and deep post-assault missions."

 Marines from Deep Reconnaissance Platoon, Bravo Company, wait for the word to begin an exercise during Crocodile 2003.

 The 3rd Reconnaissance Battalion served in the Gulf War including being involved in the Battle of Khafji.

 In March 2004, elements of B Company, 3rd Reconnaissance Battalion deployed to the Persian Gulf in support of Operation Iraqi Freedom.
 On 13 February 2005, 3rd Reconnaissance Battalion deployed to Iraq to conduct combat operations in the Al Anbar Province, and was the focus of the documentary film Alpha Company: Iraq Diary.
 From September 2006 to April 2007, 3rd Reconnaissance Battalion deployed to Iraq to conduct combat operations in the Al Anbar Province.
 From April to November 2008, 3rd Reconnaissance Battalion deployed to Iraq to conduct combat operations in Al Anbar Province for its third combat tour.
 In November 2009, elements of the battalion deployed in support Operation Enduring Freedom in Afghanistan.
 In May 2011, the battalion deployed again to Afghanistan, this time to the Sangin District of Helmand Province.
 They conducted a Relief-In-Place (RIP) with 2nd Reconnaissance Battalion, taking over Patrol Base (PB) Alcatraz and began conducting operations in early June, returning home to Okinawa in December 2011.